shardus/website-docs.shardus.com/pages/docs/quickstart.md

 ```bash
 shardus clean
 ```
-## Congratulation
+## Congratulations
 Congratulations!
-You've successfully installed, launched, stopped, cleaned and interacted with a Shardus network.
+You've successfully installed, launched, stopped, cleaned, and interacted with a Shardus network.
 You can now proceed to the next section to learn the finer details of how to develop decentralized applications with Shardus